layla321/CVPR_2023/README.md

   - Great talk highlighting some of the history of CV and how old ideas returned as technology improved
   - Highlighted challenges with predicting where AI will go in the future
 - [History and Future of Artificial Intelligence and Computer Vision](https://cvpr.thecvf.com/virtual/2023/panel/23304)
+  - Historic look at the field and conference.
+Interesting to see how their perspective differed from mine, for example, I view this as a deep learning conference and they do not, at least not until recently.
 - [An AI Odyssey: the Dark Matter of Intelligence](https://cvpr.thecvf.com/virtual/2023/invited-talk/23302)
   - Talk on what is possible with AI and the limits of our current methods
 - [Vision, Language, and Creativity](https://cvpr.thecvf.com/virtual/2023/panel/23305)